BManduca/RepositoryPythonStudy/README.md

-# RepositoryPythonStudy
+# Python
-Python's repository for study
+place to story study material about python